HYDRA CEBO CETANE BOOSTER - FEATURES AND ADVANTAGES

 Dose Rate - 1:1000

-Add 50ml Hydra CEBO to 50 litres of fuel.
+Add 50ml HYDRA CEBO to 50 litres of fuel.

 Dose Rate - 1:500

-Add 100ml Hydra CEBO to 50 litres of fuel.
+Add 100ml HYDRA CEBO to 50 litres of fuel.

 Diesel engines require a minimum cetane number to run correctly.
-In Europe, diesel fuel is manufactured to a European Union specification i.e., EU 590.
-Fuel meeting this specification has a minimum cetane number of 51 and premium diesel fuel can have a cetane number as high as 60.
+In Europe, diesel fuel is manufactured to a European Union specification, i.e., EU 590.
+Fuel meeting this specification has a minimum cetane number of 51, and premium diesel fuel can have a cetane number as high as 60.

-Hydra CEBO provides an economic route to meeting quality specifications and a platform for creating premium fuels.
+Hydra CEBO provides an economical route to meeting quality specifications and a platform for creating premium fuels.
 Diesel bug treatment improves fuel combustion by reducing the ignition delay period resulting in easier cold starting, reduction in white smoke, harmful emission reduction and reduced noise from the engine.
 Better fuel combustion means improved fuel economy.

 The cetane number (CN) is an index of the ignition point or combustion quality of diesel fuel and is measured using an ASTM D613 test.
-This is the point that the fuel will self-ignite under pressure inside the engine cylinder.
+This is the point where the fuel will self-ignite under pressure inside the engine cylinder.

 With modern vehicles depending on engine design, driving conditions, and so on, the optimum cetane value for most vehicles is around the mid to high 50s.

-A fuel with too low of a cetane number for a particular engine will result in reduced cold-start ability, rough running, excess engine noise/vibration and reduced combustion quality.
+A fuel with too low a cetane number for a particular engine will result in reduced cold-start ability, rough running, excess engine noise/vibration and reduced combustion quality.